Downloading and setuping the Blueprint input data.

 Now that you have a Blueprint stylesheet, you can select it using the "Blueprint template" document selector.
 As soon as you have set the Blueprint template, all the OSM categories and Scene parameters of your blueprint will fill up automatically.

-Note that if you had already changed valus in the Scene Parameters of Customization of classes sections, they will be overriden by the new stylesheet values.
+Note that if you had already changed valus in the Scene Parameters or Customization of classes sections, your changes will be overriden by the new stylesheet values.

 You can add several stylesheets in your blueprint, to cover data from different sources (OSM, QGIS...).
 If 1 category is covered by 2 different stylesheets, the settings from the last stylesheet in alphabetical order will be applied.